ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 Create a safe and respectful environment for discussing the conflict.

 -   **Choose the Right Time and Place:** Find a time and place where you can talk without distractions or interruptions.
--   **Agree on Ground Rules:** Establish ground rules for the conversation, such as listening respectfully, avoiding personal attacks, and focusing on finding a solution.
+-   **Agree on Ground Rules:** Establish ground rules for the conversation, such as listening respectfully, avoiding personal attacks and focusing on finding a solution.
 -   **Set a Positive Tone:** Start the conversation with a positive tone and express your desire to resolve the conflict.

 ### 3. Share Your Perspectives